tomasdav9/tomasdav9/README.md

 # 💫 About Me:
 I'm currently working as a Laravel developer for RYSK-IT B.V<br>on MaaS applications.
-Except that I enjoy working on personal projects,<br>where I use other stack such as React, Vue, React Native, Flutter, or Node JS.
+Except that I enjoy working on personal projects,<br>where I use other stack such as React, Vue, Flutter, or Node JS.

 ## 🌐 Socials: